Friedrich Paulus: World War I

-After leaving university without a degree, he joined the 111th Infantry Regiment as an officer cadet in February 1910.
-On 4 July 1912 he married the Romanian Constance Elena Rosetti-Solescu, the sister of a colleague who served in the same regiment.
-When World War I began, Paulus' regiment was part of the thrust into France, and he saw action in the Vosges and around Arras in the autumn of 1914.
+After leaving university without a degree, Paulus joined the 111th Infantry Regiment as an officer cadet in February 1910.
+On 4 July 1912, he married the Romanian aristocrat Constance Elena Rosetti-Solescu, a descendant of the Serbian Obrenović dynasty and sister of a colleague who served in the same regiment.
+They had a daughter, Olga (1914–2003), who married Achim von Kutzschenbach (1904-1944), a member of the German nobility.

+When World War I began, Paulus's regiment was part of the thrust into France, and he saw action in the Vosges and around Arras in the autumn of 1914.
 After a leave of absence due to illness, he joined the Alpenkorps as a staff officer, serving in France, Romania and Serbia.
 By the end of the war, he was a captain.

 Interwar period

-After the Armistice, Paulus was a brigade adjutant with the Freikorps.
+After the armistice ending Germany's involvement in World War I, Paulus was a brigade adjutant with the Freikorps.
 He was chosen as one of only 4,000 officers to serve in the Reichswehr, the defensive army that the Treaty of Versailles had limited to 100,000 men.
-He was assigned to the 13th Infantry Regiment at Stuttgart as a company commander.
+He was assigned to the 13th Infantry Regiment as a company commander at Stuttgart.
 He served in various staff positions for over a decade (1921–33).
-In 1920s, as part of the military cooperation between Weimar Republic and Soviet Union to escape Treaty of Versailles, Paulus presented guest lectures in Moscow, Soviet Union.
+In the 1920s, as part of the military cooperation between the Weimar Republic and the Soviet Union to evade the restrictions of Versailles, Paulus presented guest lectures in Moscow.

-Later, Paulus briefly commanded a motorized battalion (1934–35) before being named chief of staff for Panzer headquarters in October 1935.
-This was a new formation under the direction of Oswald Lutz that directed the training and development of the Panzerwaffe, or tank forces of the German army.
+Later, Paulus briefly commanded a motorized battalion (1934–35).
+In October 1935, he was made chief of staff at Panzer Troop Command.
+This was a new formation under the direction of Oswald Lutz, which directed the training and development of the Panzerwaffe ("armored forces") of the German army.

 World War II

-In February 1938, Paulus was appointed Chef des Generalstabes to Gen. Heinz Guderian's new XVI Armeekorps (Motorisiert), which replaced Lutz's command.
-Guderian described him as "brilliantly clever, conscientious, hard working, original and talented" but had severe doubts about his decisiveness, toughness and lack of command experience.
-He remained in that post until May 1939, when he was promoted to major general and became chief of staff for the German Tenth Army, with which he saw service in Poland.
+In February 1938, Paulus was appointed Chef des Generalstabes to General Heinz Guderian's new XVI Army Corps, which replaced Lutz's command.
+Guderian described him as "brilliantly clever, conscientious, hard working, original and talented"; but Guderian had severe doubts about Paulus's decisiveness and toughness, and his lack of command experience.
+Paulus remained in that post until May 1939, when he was promoted to major general and became chief of staff for the German Tenth Army, with which he saw service in the invasion of Poland.
 The unit was renamed the Sixth Army and engaged in the spring offensives of 1940 through the Netherlands and Belgium.
 Paulus was promoted to lieutenant general in August 1940.
 The following month he was named deputy chief of the German General Staff (Oberquartiermeister I).
 In that role he helped draft the plans for the invasion of the Soviet Union, Operation Barbarossa.